 We'll send you transfer details during the booking process so that you'll know where you need to get to well in advance of your cruise.

 What should I bring on board for my diving tour?

-All your personal diving equipment (except tanks, weights and weight belts), a bathing suit, towel, toiletries, T-shirts, shorts, and sun cream.
+All your personal scuba gear (except tanks, weights and weight belts), a bathing suit, towel, toiletries, T-shirts, shorts, and sun cream.
 You may also want to bring something a little warmer for the evenings.

 Is dive insurance for customers included in the cruise price?

 Some scuba charters provide insurance, others insist that you have your own.
 For details please review the "Safety" section for each boat.
 In any case, we recommend you have your own personal dive insurance for your own peace of mind:

 Can a non-diver go on a liveaboard safari?